Instagram for Authors: 11 Tips to Build a Platform For Your Books

 Written by Catarina Pinto

-Here’s how to use Instagram for Authors:
+How to Effectively Use Instagram for Authors: 11 Tips

 1. Create relevant content